AkashSavitala/AkashSavitala/README.md

 <h2>Background:</h2>

-<p>Electrial and Computer Engineering Major with 3+ years of experience in web development, data manipulation, and autonomous navigation with a passion for leveraging technology to drive innovation through in-depth research.
-Actively seeking opportunities to employ these skills in a professional setting. </p>
+<p>Electrical and Computer Engineering major with 3+ years of experience spanning software engineering, applied machine learning, and research.
+Worked on detector and image analysis projects at national laboratories, developed analytics and reliability features in production environments, and built end-to-end applications ranging from AI-powered web platforms to autonomous systems.
+Passionate about creating practical, research-driven solutions that bridge ML and engineering.</p>

 <h2>Projects:</h2>
 <ul>